lxgw/inter-font-magisk-module/README.md

 ## Description

 Designed by Rasmus Andersson, Inter is a font family for highly legible text on computer screens.
-It¡¯s open source and free to use in almost any way imaginable.
+ItÂ¡Â¯s open source and free to use in almost any way imaginable.

 **To know more about this font, please click [Inter font family](https://rsms.me/inter/) .**